-I was brought on to help set up the business, and develop a full-scale branding and marketing strategy.
+Tuli was created to give talented Ugandan artisans a means to sell their vibrant crafts online to a global market of consumers.
+I was brought on to set up the business and develop a full-scale branding and marketing strategy.

-Megan sought guidance on best practices for setting up the business, and clear parameters on how to operate an e-commerce business in the face of obvious logistical challenges.
+There was a need for clear parameters on how to operate an e-commerce business in the face of obvious logistical challenges.
 Establishing sales channels and a well-defined operational process was key to getting the business off the ground.

-We started with the basics, rather than becoming an NFP whose mandate would be overly governed by legal requirements, we opted instead for Social Purpose Corporation status to give Megan flexibility to earn while also reinvesting in the talented Ugandan women of that were making this whole initiative possible.
+I started with the basics, rather than becoming an NFP whose mandate would be overly governed by legal requirements, I advised the owner to pursue B-Corp status for the flexibility to earn while also reinvesting in the talented Ugandan women of that were making this whole initiative possible.

 For quality assurance, selected pieces were given spec sheets that broke down exact paper sizes for beads for quality assurance and consistency, and small single-piece production runs were tested.